tonyjkent/Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning-Data
 ##Summary
-This projects summarizes the values recorded by sensors on a Samsung Galaxy S II smartphone worn by different test subjects performing differnent activities.
+This project summarizes the values recorded by sensors on a Samsung Galaxy S II smartphone worn by different test subjects performing differnent activities.
 There are 30 different subjects performing 6 different activities: Laying, Sitting, Standing, Walking, Walking Downstairs, Walking Upstairs.
-The results are the average of all readings for each subject and activity for 79 different variables.
+The results are the average of 79 variables for each subject and activity.
 Therefore the summary contains 180 obserations (30 subjects * 6 activities) and 79 variables for each combination of subject and activity.

 The results of the analysis are in the Summary.txt file.

-Details of 79 measures from the sensors are given in the cookbook.md file
+Details of the 79 variables are given in the cookbook.md file

 ## run_analysis.R file
 This R script loads the raw data and creates the Summary.txt file.
 This section describes the process for converting the raw data into the summary .